Aussie Broadband announces new enterprise arm, retires Wideband branding

 “Today, given Aussie Broadband’s market recognition and growing reputation for quality service and products, it makes more sense to us to bring everything back under one brand.”

 The move sees Aussie offer services under residential, small business and corporate/enterprise banners.

 Phil said the enterprise arm will continue to offer the same corporate telco services it did under the Wideband banner, including private IP networks, data centre connects, hosted PBX phones, SIP trunks and standard enterprise connections.

-However, the new Aussie Broadband Enterprise arm will also take on NBN’s enterprise ethernet product, offering up to gigabit speeds nationally, with free installation subject to some conditions.
+However, the new Aussie Broadband Enterprise arm will also take on NBN’s enterprise ethernet product, offering up to nbn™ 1000/1000 plans nationally, with free installation subject to some conditions.*